DanielAK14/hand-shape-recognition/README.md

   drop.
 If the face and hand are different contours, the hand still needs to be in the foreground to ensure that it is the largest shape on screen.
 The quick way of addressing this is to work under the assumption that the user's hand will be the only part of them on screen.<br>
   Given the assumptions stated above, I believe the model to be successful: the model tracks and reacts to the user's change in hand shape quickly and with a competitive accuracy.
-In my expirements I expected to find that the peace sign and L-shape would prove itself to be the least accurate estimation since their circularity and direction is similar to that of each other.
+In my experiments I expected to find that the peace sign and L-shape would prove itself to be the least accurate estimation since their circularity and direction is similar to that of each other.
 I was proven correct through testing, but did not expect that both would estimate a gesture of a splayed hand instead of each other on their negative estimations.
   I also anticipated skin recognition to be somewhat unpredictable given my complexion.
 Unfortunately I was proven right since I am both very pale and have a light directly above me at my workstation: the highlights of my hand weren't being included in the contour at the same frequency as the rest of my hand.<br>